ROCm/rocprofiler-sdk/source/docs/api-reference/counter_collection_services.md

                   void* /*callback_data_args*/)
 ```

-Dispatch data contains information about the dispatch that is being launched (such as its name) and config is where the tool can specify the profile (and in turn counters) to collect for the dispatch.
-If no profile is supplied, no counters are collected for this dispatch.
-User data contains user data supplied to rocprofiler_configure_buffered_dispatch_counting_service.
+`dispatch_data` contains information about the dispatch being launched such as its name. `config` is used by the tool to specify the profile, which allows counter collection for the dispatch.
+If no profile is supplied, no counters are collected for this dispatch. `user_data` contains user data supplied to `rocprofiler_configure_buffered_dispatch_profile_counting_service`.

-### Agent Set Profile Callback
+### Agent set profile callback

-This callback is called when the context is started and allows for the tool to specify the profile to be used.
+This callback is invoked after the context starts and allows the tool to specify the profile to be used.

 ```CPP
 void